-We aren’t huge fans of drawing parallels between buying a hot tub and buying a car but some of the tactics employed by sales people in both industries are meant to confuse rather than help consumers come to an informed decisions when making a significant investment.
-If you are considering hitting the purchasing path this weekend and want some tips from one of the best showrooms in the country, take a look:
+We aren’t huge fans of drawing parallels between buying a hot tub and buying a car but some of the tactics employed by salespeople in both industries are meant to confuse rather than help consumers come to an informed decision when making a significant investment.
+If you are considering hitting the purchasing path this weekend and want some tips from one of the best showrooms in the country, take a look.

 Any showroom that does not have a private area that allows you to test soak the product they offer in comfort is not that interested in selling.
 Instead, a showroom will try and get you to sit in a dry hot tub so that you can “see how super comfy the seats are.”
 Unfortunately, the purpose of a hot tub is to relax in water so it is impossible to know if a model is good at this without turning on the hot tub.
 Most hot tub dealers really don’t want you to try it-they want to sell you on your emotions.

 While this list is in no way comprehensive, it does inform you of some of the more commonly experienced confusion tactics employed by showrooms around the country.
 At Imagine Backyard Living, we offer you thoughtful and experiential shopping experience with private test soak rooms for Jacuzzi and Sundance.